The Boogeyman (wrestler)

 Martin Wright (born July 15, 1964), better known by the ring name The Boogeyman, is an American professional wrestler and fitness instructor.
-He is currently signed to WWE under a legends contract.
+He is signed to WWE under a legends contract.

 Wright debuted into professional wrestling in 2004 through Tough Enough but not long after being cut due to his age, he was sent to Ohio Valley Wrestling developmental territory in 2005 where he would later debut as The Boogeyman, a horror-themed wrestler donning red face paint who consumes worms through his opponents.
-After his WWE run ended in 2009, Wright would continue to wrestle in the independent circuit before returning to the company for a one-off appearance in the 2015 Royal Rumble and has made sporadic appearance since.
+After his WWE run ended in 2009, Wright would continue to wrestle in the independent circuit before returning to the company for a one-off appearance in the 2015 Royal Rumble, and has made sporadic appearances since.